 I just want it to SLOW DOWN.

-It is when they start to amaze you with their first smiles, though most of them are usually just because of gas, but you’ll take it anyway.
+It is when they start to amaze you with their first smiles, even though most of them are usually just because of gas but you’ll take it anyway.
 You’ll watch them laugh for the first time or see them pull up on the couch.
-Next thing you know they are doing the Frankenstein walk towards you and you wonder where the time went.
+Next thing you know they are doing the Frankenstein walk toward you and you wonder where the time went.
 Everyone says “It goes by fast” and everyone is right.

 You honestly never see it coming until it has already passed you by.
 What I hold on to is that I can replay these moments in time like they were yesterday.
 I often look back at the tomes of stills and reels of moments I wouldn’t let get by me, to remember how it was though I don’t think I can truly ever forget.